mortylen/joule-heat-calculator/README.md

 The path to this configuration file is either sent as an argument when the application is launched, or it can be directly set within the application.

-## Mathematics, I have to explain this a little bit.
+## Mathematics, I have to explain this a little bit

 I have this mathematical formula:
 *********************